Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: Discussion Open Questions

+Generative-based models are less commonly adapted even though they can generate representative user data.
+This is likely due to several challenges: First, generative models like GANs are difficult to train.
+Stabilizing the adversarial training process is complex and compute-intensive.
+Second, while generated data augments limited real samples, it may fail to fully capture nuances needed for accurate personalized models.
+Unrealistic synthetic data can also negatively impact classifier training.
+Finally, the two-step generative plus discriminative modeling pipeline creates more system complexity versus direct personalized modeling.

+Finally, feature augmentation approaches account for only 5.3\% of surveyed papers.
+One reason is that correlations between affective states and personal attributes (e.g. gender, age) may be too weak or dataset-dependent to enable effective auxiliary feature generation.
+Secondly, similar to generative models, the complex two-step pipeline for augmentation and then affect prediction adds overhead that makes this approach less attractive to researchers.
+However, it is also worth noting that the explicit secondary features generated via augmentation can provide more model interpretability.
+This interpretability contrasts with opaque representations learned by end-to-end approaches.
+As such, when feature relationships exist, augmentation may open doors for explainable affective modeling research.

-Moreover, we have classified the techniques used in the surveyed papers into two main branches: Data-level techniques and model-level techniques.
+\textbf{Personalization Techniques: Data-level vs. Model-level}.
+In this paper, we further categorize the techniques employed in the surveyed studies into two primary categories: data-level techniques and model-level techniques.
+This classification is illustrated in Figure \ref{fig: branch}.
 Data-level techniques typically involve applying one or more data manipulation techniques, such as categorizing, re-weighting, and augmenting the target data.
-This enables the training and fine-tuning of target-specific models, each of which has similar architectures.
+This enables the training target-specific models, each of which has similar architectures.
 On the other hand, model-level techniques involve the training of specialized models with different architectures to capture the affective state of the group of interest without requiring further manipulation of the dataset.
-Table \ref{Techniques:DataModel} illustrates our categorization of the aforementioned techniques based on these principles.
 The distinction between these two categories lies in the approach to personalization.
 Data-level techniques aim to adapt the existing models to the target data, while model-level techniques construct new models for the target data.
-In the analysis provided in Table \ref{Techniques:DataModel}, data-level and model-level techniques are relatively balanced, with data-level techniques slightly more prevalent.
-A fundamental reason for this trend may be that it is easier to address dissimilarities between the general and target datasets through data manipulation rather than model manipulation.
-As such, it is reasonable to expect that data-level techniques will continue to be more commonly used in future research, while model-level approaches will become more advantageous when knowledge transfer is more feasible, that is, when the general dataset has already been adapted to the target user.